ahnorman/CSS_exercises/README.md

 # CSS_exercises
-The Odin Project Foundations CSS exercises
+The Odin Project Foundations CSS exercises.
+Include links to all examples.